heathack-org/HeatHack-Guide/background-knowledge/heating-controls/desirable-characteristics.md

 - **Technical energy efficiency features.** Try to find controls with whichever combination of optimised start control, weather compensation, or load compensation is right for your boiler and how you use the building.

+- **Calendar integration.** Some heating controls with internet connections can take diary entries straight from your main calendar and use them to control the heating.
+If you consider this, be careful about how entries get recorded in the calendar as it's common to block out much longer periods of time than the building is occupied.